 This holiday season, we’re challenging you to not only set your own table, but set the table for someone in need!
 Whether that means donating time and service, or even bringing canned food or holiday dinner leftovers to local shelters or organizations.
-But, be sure to do some research or call ahead to see what your local organization will accept–and what their community is asking for.
 Not only is it a great way to get the family involved in your sustainable holiday goals, but will leave everyone feeling warm and fuzzy afterwards.

-If you’re not about the hunting and gathering method of green gift wrapping, we have the perfect solution for you: Wrappily.
+One of our favorite alternatives is our brand, Wrappily.
 Printed with non-toxic soy-based inks on newsprint made from recycled content, this wrapping paper utilizes old newspaper presses that would otherwise be idle due to lack of demand.
 Plus, each post-consumer recycled sheet is double-sided, reversible, and created in collaboration with local artists.
 And unlike some other wrapping papers (we see you, glittery gift wrap), Wrappily is 100% recyclable at the end of its life.

 Another great way to keep gift wrapping green is to reuse things like ribbon, bows, and gift bags!
 If every family reused just two feet of holiday ribbon the next year, then 38,000 miles of ribbon could be saved–enough to tie a bow around the entire Earth.
 All you’ve gotta do is keep a “reuse-it” bag in your storage closet, and whenever you’re given a gift, keep what you can reuse the next year!